schlumpyj/robotpy-how-to/README.md

 This guide should have everything you need to get started with the basics of Python and programming in FRC.

+*All code examples have been tested and work as intended.*

 **If you get stuck, follow this order when trying to figure out what is wrong.**

 If there are problems or things not addressed, try getting help in the following order: